Table of Contents

 • HR Teams: automate resume screening without sending candidate data to third parties.

-• Recruiters: quickly extract and compare candidate profiles from stacks of resumes.
+• Recruiters: quickly extract and compare candidate profiles from stacks of resumes, including scanned copies.

 • ATS Developers: integrate local AI-powered resume parsing into applicant tracking systems.